-- Try not to watch scary movies or shows with distressing content, these increase your adrenalin and stimulate wakefulness.
-Comedies are good as endorphins will be released which can help you to relax. - Set your alarm each night and aim to get up at the same time each morning irrespective of how much sleep you had during the night. - Taking a warm bath and/or having a massage are good for inducing sleep. - Avoid vigorous exercise before going to bed.
-Yoga and stretching are good non-aerobic forms of exercise. - Meditation and deep breathing exercises are also good techniques to calm your mind and body in preparation for sleep. - Avoiding stimulants such as caffeine and nicotine close to bedtime.
-And when it comes to alcohol, moderation is key.
-Although alcohol is well-known to help you fall asleep faster, too much close to bedtime can disrupt sleep in the second half of the night as the body begins to process the alcohol.
+- irrespective of how much sleep you had during the night. - Taking a warm bath and/or having a massage are good for inducing sleep. - Avoid vigorous exercise prior to bed.
+Yoga and stretching are good nonaerobic forms of exercise. - Meditation and deep breathing exercises are also good techniques to calm your mind and body in preparation for sleep. - Avoid stimulants such as caffeine and nicotine close to bedtime.
+When it comes to alcohol, moderation is key.
+While alcohol is well known to help you fall asleep faster, too much close to bedtime can disrupt sleep in the second half of the night as the body begins to process the alcohol.